Locating Local Public School District Salaries

 A. Find the lowest salary offered to a public school teacher at the “BA+30” level by the public school district in which your private school is located.
 Multiply this figure by .7 and write the letter “A” next to the resulting amount.

-B. Using the table below, find the 70 percent figure for the lowest salary offered to a fully-credentialed public school teacher by the county office of education for the county in which your private school is located.
+B. Using the table found on this web page, find the 70 percent figure for the lowest salary offered to a fully-credentialed public school teacher by the county office of education for the county in which your private school is located.
 Write the letter “B” next to this figure.
+(The table is searchable.
+Simply type the name of the county in which your school is located in the search box to the upper-right of the table.)

-C. Write down $33,803, and place the letter “C” next to this figure.
-(This is the figure we have ascertained to be the lowest statewide salary offered to a fully-credentialed public school teacher in 2018-19.)
+C. Write down $36,507, and place the letter “C” next to this figure.
+(This is the figure we have ascertained to be the lowest verified statewide salary offered to a fully-credentialed public school teacher at the “B.A. + 30” level, for the 2023-24 school year.)

 The Current Law